camunda/camunda-docs/docs/apis-tools/go-client/job-worker.md

 ## Job streaming

 Job workers are designed to regularly poll and activate jobs.
 It's also possible to use them in a streaming fashion, such that jobs are automatically activated and pushed downstream to workers without requiring an extra round of polling.
-This greatly cuts down on overall activation latency by completely removing the poll request.
+This greatly cuts down on overall activation latency by almost completely removing the poll request.

 ### Usage